 How should Kaletra be stored?

 - Store Kaletra oral solution in a refrigerator at 36°F to 46°F (2°C to 8°C).
 The refrigerated oral solution can be used until the expiration date printed on the label.
-Kaletra oral solution can be stored at room temperature (less than 77°F or 25°C), but then it should be used within 2 months.
+Kaletra oral solution that is stored at room temperature (less than 77°F or 25°C) should be used within 2 months.
 Keep the oral solution away from high heat.